Home » Recipe Index » Recipes » Tomato and Egg Stir Fry (Chinese Tomato Egg Recipe 番茄炒蛋)

 • Want it saucier? – Add up to 100 cc of water or chicken broth for a more broth-like consistency.
 Perfect if you like your tomato egg stir fry with extra sauce to spoon over rice.

-FAQs about Tomato Egg Stir Fry
+Tomato Egg Stir Fry FAQs

 What is Chinese tomato and egg stir fry called?